What is the Good Life

 This is a new collaborative course taught by instructors and teaching assistants from the College of Liberal Arts and Sciences, the College of Fine Arts, and the College of Design, Construction, and Planning.
-It is intended to be a “signature UF experience” that will enhance the undergraduate curriculum by promoting an interdisciplinary model of teaching.
+It is a “signature UF experience” that enhances the undergraduate curriculum by promoting an interdisciplinary model of teaching.
 It offers a common experience to all entering undergraduates, while also providing faculty the opportunity to share their individual expertise as critical thinkers.
-Thus students will gain a greater appreciation for the humanities as a whole, what questions and concerns are central to the field, while also learning what is distinctive to and unique about the individual disciplines that make up the humanities.
+Thus students gain a greater appreciation for the humanities as a whole, what questions and concerns are central to the field, while also learning what is distinctive to and unique about the individual disciplines that make up the humanities.

 Through a close examination of relevant works of art, architecture, history, literature, music, religion, and philosophy, students will consider the basic question, “What is the Good Life?”
 Topics include the cost of the good life, how people have chosen to live as members of local and global communities, and conceptions and expressions of beauty, power, love, and health.
 The course will serve as an invitation to the Humanities and to a lifetime of reflection on the human condition through the unique opportunities available to the students at the University of Florida.

 Elements common to all sections include the required “gateway” readings, the three common activities, and the common assignments.
 In addition, there are "pillar" readings assigned by the individual instructors.
 The faculty select pillars to complement the gateways, while also drawing on their own areas of interest and expertise to make the course a unique experience for the students in their sections.

 Students are provided instruction in multi-disciplinary approaches used in the humanities to study the good life through an analysis of juxtaposed works of art, architecture, history, literature, music, religion, and philosophy.